Last Updated on April 12, 2022

 Do betta fish sleep?

-Betta fish are a popular pet and there is much discussion around whether or not they sleep.
-The answer is they definitely do!
+Betta fish are tropical fish and are a popular pet at home.
+There is much discussion about whether or not they sleep and the answer is that they definitely do!

 Just like us and other animals, your fish need rest.
 Usually, bettas are active during the day and can be seen sleeping at night but that is not always the case.